India insulated itself from rising fuel prices; enhancing refining capability: Oil Minister Puri | Headlines

 Asked whether the government plans to slash the petroleum prices as it is procuring crude from Russia at a discounted rate for over one year, Puri did not give a direct reply and said the discount is not that much now.

+''There were good discounts initially and then they started raising prices...Now the discount is not that much,'' he said.

+India's procurement of crude oil from Russia surged significantly in the last over one year.

-At the same time he highlighted how the government managed to keep the oil prices under affordable range besides enhancing the country's refining capability.
+Puri also highlighted how the government managed to keep the oil prices under affordable range.

 Even during the most volatile period in the energy markets, Prime Minister Modi ensured ''availability, affordability and sustainability'' of fuel by reducing central excise twice, he said.